What do Abramovich sanctions mean for Chelsea?

 However, no exception has been granted for the recruitment of new players or agreeing new contracts.

-Captain Cesar Azpilicueta and key defender Antonio Rudiger, among those out of contract at the end of the season, could leave on a free transfer.
+Chelsea risk losing captain Cesar Azpilicueta and key defender Antonio Rudiger, among those out of contract at the end of the season, on free transfers.

-The licence, though, only runs until May 31 and could be revised by the time the transfer window reopens.

 No new tickets or merchandise sales

-Season-ticket holders at Stamford Bridge will be allowed to attend matches, but no ticket or merchandise sales that would mean funds going to the club are permitted.
+Season ticket holders at Stamford Bridge will be allowed to attend matches, but no ticket or merchandise sales are permitted.

 That could mean away fans are shut out of Stamford Bridge and Chelsea supporters are blocked from travelling to away games.